basilegithub/General-number-field-sieve-C/README.txt

 ##### running the algortihm #####

-When running the main.py file, the required argument is --n the number you want to factor.
+You can run the GNFS.exe in the build folder, it will ask you for the number you want to factor.

-A suitable command looks like "python main.py --n [your_number]"

 ##### config parameters #####